cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 * HALT
   * The process halts after running this activity and feedback will be provided by the automation lab.
 * AUTOMATION_RESPONDED
-  * The automation feedback has been received through the api and user interaction is required (most commonly applies in Chromatography activities).
+  * The automation feedback has been received through the api (after a HALT) and user interaction is now required (most commonly applies in Chromatography activities).
 * HALT_RESOLVED_NEEDS_CONFIRMATION
-  * User feedback has been provided (e.g. selecting vials for pooling groups).
+  * The required User feedback has been provided (e.g. selecting vials for pooling groups) but not yet comnfirmed.
 The automation response has been processed manually but can still be changed.
-The user needs to confirm the resolved response manually thorugh this separate state for better handling.
+The user needs to manually confirm the resolved response.
+This is a separate state for better handling.
 * HALT_RESOLVED
   * The automation response has been processed and confirmed manually.
-This Action can run.
+This Action can now run/continue.
 * DEPENDS_ON_ACTION
   * This Action depends on the completion of a previous Action.
 * DEPENDS_ON_STEP
-  * This Action depends on the completion of a preceding previous Step.
+  * This Action depends on the completion of a preceding previous entire ReactionProcessStep.
 * COMPLETED
-  * The ReactionProcessActivity has completed successfully
+  * This ReactionProcessActivity has completed successfully

-The ReactionProcessSteps subsequently show their own status
+The ReactionProcessSteps subsequently manage their own status

 * STEP_CAN_RUN
   * The ReactionProcessStep can run unrestrictedly.
 * STEP_COMPLETED
-  * All of the ReactionProcessStep's ReactionProcessActivities have been completed and thus the ReactionProcessStep itself.
+  * All of the ReactionProcessStep's ReactionProcessActivities have been completed and thus the ReactionProcessStep itself is complete.
 * STEP_DEPENDS_ON_PRECEDING
   * There is a ReactionProcessActivity in some prior ReactionProcessStep that HALTS the automation process (i.e. in status "HALT", "AUTOMATION_RESPONDED", "HALT_RESOLVED_NEEDS_CONFIRMATION" ).
-This is required to stop later ReactionProcessSteps from running while there might still be a dependency.
+This is required to stop ReactionProcessSteps from running while there might still be a dependency to an earlier ReactionProcessSteps.
 * STEP_MANUAL_PROCEED
   * A STEP_HALT_BY_PRECEDING status has been overridden by the user to allow a ReactionProcessStep to run in parallel.

-The ReactionProcessSteps status is evaluated mostly automatically; STEP_CAN_RUN, STEP_COMPLETED simply denote that a Step can run unrestrictedly or has been completed, respectively.
-ReactionProcessStep status evaluates to STEP_HALT_BY_PRECEDING when there is a ReactionProcessActivity in a prior ReactionProcessStep that requires halting the Automation.
+The ReactionProcessSteps status is determined mostly automatically; STEP_CAN_RUN, STEP_COMPLETED simply denote that a Step can run unrestrictedly or has been completed, respectively.
+ReactionProcessStep status evaluates to STEP_HALT_BY_PRECEDING when there is a ReactionProcessActivity in a prior ReactionProcessStep that (supposedly) requires halting the Automation.
-This can be overriden by the user to STEP_MANUAL_PROCEED when a ReactionProcessStep can be performed in parallel without any actual dependencies to the ReactionProcess being halted.
-STEP_MANUAL_PROCEED will only apply when status evaluates to STEP_HALT_BY_PRECEDING.
+This can be overriden by the user to STEP_MANUAL_PROCEED when the user decides that a ReactionProcessStep can be performed in parallel without any actual/real dependencies to the ReactionProcess being halted.
+STEP_MANUAL_PROCEED will only apply when status evaluates to STEP_DEPENDS_ON_PRECEDING.